-a) During normal duty and non-duty hours, the key personnel (Director/Deputy Director of Public Works and Superintendent of City Operations) involved in snow and ice control, will monitor forecasted storms utilizing the City's contract weather service and the NOAA weather service.
+a) Key personnel (Director/Deputy Director of Public Works and Superintendent of City Operations) will monitor forecasted storms utilizing the NOAA weather service and other sources.
 If a Class A or B storm is predicted, the Director of Public Works or the Superintendent of City Operations will activate the SNICCC.
 For Class C storms, no formal activation of the SNICCC will be required.